 Two-year-olds have a powerful drive to be independent.
 They want to pour their own juice, put on their own shoes, and do everything “by myself!”
 A daycare environment gently encourages this budding independence.
 Our Toddler Classrooms are designed with little ones in mind, with low shelves and accessible materials that empower them to make their own choices.
 Simple routines, like putting their coat in their cubby or helping clean up after snack time, give them a sense of responsibility and accomplishment.
 Each small success builds their confidence and shows them just how capable they are.

-Developing Language and Communication
+Improve Language and Communication Skills

 A daycare classroom is a language-rich environment, buzzing with conversations, stories, and songs.
 Being around other children and teachers exposes your 2-year-old to a wide range of new words and sentence structures every single day.
 They’ll learn to follow simple directions, express their ideas, and ask questions about things that capture their interest.
 This constant communication helps their vocabulary explode and strengthens their ability to articulate their thoughts and feelings.
 This focus on communication is a core part of The Project Approach, where children’s questions guide their learning.